mei-friend/mei-friend.github.io/_docs/advanced/contributing.md

 We are grateful for contributions to the mei-friend project in the following areas:

-* Bug reports,
+1) Bug reports,
-* Feature requests,
+2) Feature requests,
-* Contributing encodings to the public repertoire,
+3) Contributing encodings to the public repertoire,
-* Contributing translation fixes and new translations, and
+4) Contributing translation fixes and new translations, and
-* Contributing to the mei-friend codebase.
+5) Contributing to the mei-friend codebase.

+Note that the first three items do not require any programming knowledge and are accessible to all users of mei-friend: you can contribute to the project by simply using it and providing feedback through the [code repository's issue tracker](https://github.com/mei-friend/mei-friend/issues/new/choose), also available through mei-friend's `Help -> Provide feedback` menu item.

 <figure class="figure halfwidth">
     <div class="figure-title">Fig.&thinsp;1: Raising an issue on GitHub.</div>